 The purpose of this lab was to measure the properties of projectile motion.
-A schematic of the apparatus is shown below (you could/should simply draw this by hand)
+A schematic of the apparatus is shown below (you could/should simply draw this by hand.
+I used X-fig which is free)

 A small metal ball was released from a ramp at the edge of the table of height h The initial velocity v_o of the ball was measured by measuring the time it took for the ball to cross the photogate detector and knowing effective diameter of the ball.
 The final distance x that the ball landed was recorded as a function of the initial velocity v_o .
 In the Newtonian theory of projectile motion these quantities are related by (If you are using some program like word where entering formulas is time consuming, simply leave a bit of space and write the formula by hand)